odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 Manage Australian contracts
 --------------------------------
-Once the employee form has been created, ensure the contract is enabled  by clicking on the “Contracts” smart button, or going to Employees > Contracts.
+Once the employee form has been created, ensure the contract is enabled  by clicking on the **“Contracts”** smart button, or going to :menuselection:`Employees --> Contracts`.
 Please note that only one contract can be active at the same time per employee, but it is possible for an employee to be assigned consecutive contracts during their employment.

 Contractual information related to Australia can be found in the following 3 places:

-1. The top panel:  Before assigning a salary amount, a pay frequency and other important details to a contract, it is important to define the salary structure, start date and work entry source.
+1. **The top panel**:  Before assigning a salary amount, a pay frequency and other important details to a contract, it is important to define the salary structure, start date and work entry source.
 In Australia, the notion of a "Salary Structure" is employed to specify the tax schedule applicable to that contract, as defined by the Australian Taxation Office (ATO).
 Most contracts will fall under the following 3 structures:

-- Regular (Schedule 1): the great majority of Australian employees will fall in this category and hence, this structure is assigned by default to all contracts.
+- **Regular (Schedule 1)**: the great majority of Australian employees will fall in this category and hence, this structure is assigned by default to all contracts.
-- Working holiday makers (Schedule 15).
-When emploting working holidaymakers, other taxes apply.
+- **Working holiday makers (Schedule 15)**: When emploting working holidaymakers, other taxes apply.
 For detailed information on these specific tax implications, refer to the documentation provided by the ATO.
-- No TFN.
-Choose this structure if the employee hasn’t provided a TFN for more than 28 days.
+- **No TFN**: Choose this structure if the employee hasn’t provided a TFN for more than 28 days.

 .. image:: australia/PAY_2.png
    :align: center

 .. important::
-   the structures “Horticulture / Shearing (Schedule 2)” and “Artists and Performers (Schedule 3)” are only partially complete in version 17 of Odoo and proper tests should be performed before using them to pay employees in your production database.
+   The structures “Horticulture / Shearing (Schedule 2)” and “Artists and Performers (Schedule 3)” are only partially complete in version 17 of Odoo and proper tests should be performed before using them to pay employees in your production database.
 Send your feedback to au-feedback@mail.odoo.com.

-The field Work Entry Source is also very important and defines the way working hours and days will be accounted for in the employee’s payslip.
+The field **Work Entry Source** is also very important and defines the way working hours and days will be accounted for in the employee’s payslip.

-- Working Schedule: work entries are automatically generated based on the employee’s working schedule, starting from the start date of the contract.
+- **Working Schedule**: work entries are automatically generated based on the employee’s working schedule, starting from the start date of the contract.
 For example, let’s assume that an employee works 38 hours a week and their contract’s start date is January 1.
 Today is January 16 and the user generates a pay run from January 14 to 20.
 The working hours on the payslip will be automatically calculated to be 38 hours (5 * 7.36 hours) if no leave is taken.
-- Attendances.
-The default working schedule is ignored, and work entries are only generated after clocking in and out of the attendance app.
+- **Attendances**: The default working schedule is ignored, and work entries are only generated after clocking in and out of the attendance app.
-- Planning.
-The default working schedule is ignored, and work entries are generated from planning shifts only.
+- **Planning**: The default working schedule is ignored, and work entries are generated from planning shifts only.

 .. important::
    To ensure that Odoo's payslips automatically compute various penalty rates as defined by an award (overtime rate, public holiday rate, etc) additional configurations are necessary.
 These configurations involve the following steps: firstly,  new work entry types for each penalty rate need to be created, before assigning a penalty rate in % to each of them.
 Once this one-time configuration is done, work entries can be manually imported for each period and Odoo will separate the pay items and rates on the employee’s payslip.

 .. important::
    Timesheets do not impact work entries in Odoo.

-1. The “Salary Information” tab.
+2. **The “Salary Information” tab**.
 A few important fields will impact the frequency pay runs and the management of payslip rules in Odoo.

-- Wage Type.
+- **Wage Type**.
 For full-time and part-time employees, select the “Fixed Wage” pay type.
 For casual workers and other hourly contracts, choose the “Hourly Wage” type.
 For employees being paid hourly, make sure to define the correct casual loading.
-- Schedule Pay.
+- **Schedule Pay**.
 In Australia, only the following pay run frequencies are accepted: daily, weekly, bi-weekly (or fortnightly), monthly, and quarterly.
-- Wage ( / period).
+- **Wage ( / period)**.
 Assign a wage to the contract according to their pay frequency.
 On payslips, the corresponding annual and hourly rates will be automatically computed.
 For hourly workers, please note that the hourly wage should exclude casual loading.

 .. image:: australia/PAY_3.png
    :align: center

-3. The “Australia” tab.
+3. **The “Australia” tab**.
 Most of the fields in this tab are used for Single Touch Payroll (or STP) reporting, which requires a thorough understanding of several details from an employee’s contract.
 Make sure to review the information on this tab before moving forward with pay runs.
 This includes the following four fields which will also impact payslip computations:

-- Withholding Variation: use this field in case the employee’s withholding must be varied upward or downward according to their circumstances.
+- **Withholding Variation**: use this field in case the employee’s withholding must be varied upward or downward according to their circumstances.
 E.g. if Vanessa benefits from a 25% withholding variation, her percentage of tax withheld will vary from whatever amount she was supposed to pay according to her salary structure and situation, to a fixed 25%.
-- Leave Loading: if the employee benefits from a regular leave loading, the value set in the field “Leave Loading Rate” (e.g. 17.5%) will be added on top of any amount earned by the employee when taking annual or long service leaves.
+- **Leave Loading**: if the employee benefits from a regular leave loading, the value set in the field “Leave Loading Rate” (e.g. 17.5%) will be added on top of any amount earned by the employee when taking annual or long service leaves.
-- Salary Sacrifice Superannuation: any amount added to this field will be deducted, per pay frequency, from the employee’s basic salary before the computation of the gross salary.
+- **Salary Sacrifice Superannuation**: any amount added to this field will be deducted, per pay frequency, from the employee’s basic salary before the computation of the gross salary.
 Then, this amount will be added to the super guarantee line of their payslip.
 E.g. If Patrick earns 5,000 AUD per month and sacrifices 300 AUD to superannuation, his gross salary will be 4,700 AUD and 300 AUD will be added on top of his normal super contributions.
-- Salary Sacrifice Other: any amount added to this field will be deducted, per pay frequency, from the employee’s basic salary before the computation of the gross salary.
+- **Salary Sacrifice Other**: any amount added to this field will be deducted, per pay frequency, from the employee’s basic salary before the computation of the gross salary.

 .. image:: australia/PAY_4.png
    :align: center

-Once all important information has been entered, ensure the transition of the contract's status from "New" to "Running" to facilitate its use in pay runs.
+Once all important information has been entered, ensure the transition of the contract's status from *New* to *Running* to facilitate its use in pay runs.

 Assign superannuation accounts
 ----------------------------------------------
-Upon receipt of superannuation details from a new employee, ensure the creation of a new account in Payroll ‣ Configuration ‣ Australia ‣ Super Accounts, linking it to the individual.
+Upon receipt of superannuation details from a new employee, ensure the creation of a new account in :menuselection:`Payroll ‣ Configuration ‣ Australia ‣ Super Accounts`, linking it to the individual.
 Input the account's fund, "member since" date, and member number for accurate records.

 .. image:: australia/PAY_23.png
    :align: center

 If the employee uses a superannuation fund that does not exist in  the database yet, Odoo will allow to create a new one and to centralise basic information about this fund, such as its ABN, address, type (APRA or SMSF), USI and ESA.
-Super funds can be created or imported in Payroll ‣ Configuration ‣ Australia ‣ Super Funds.
+Super funds can be created or imported in :menuselection:`Payroll ‣ Configuration ‣ Australia ‣ Super Funds`.

 .. image:: australia/PAY_5.png
    :align: center